influxdata/ansible-influxdb/README.md

 Role Variables
 --------------

 Variables are mostly what exists in the InfluxDB config file.
-Which you can see [here](http://influxdb.com/docs/v0.7/advanced_topics/configuration_options.html)
+Which you can see [here](http://influxdb.com/docs/v0.8/advanced_topics/configuration_options.html)

-The `influxdb.hostname` variable may need to be set to something other than `ansible_default_ipv4.address` so make sure you setup takes this into account.
+The `influxdb.hostname` variable may need to be set to something other than `ansible_default_ipv4.address` so make sure your setup takes this into account.
 Using EC2 you may need to gather facts first and use `ansible_ec2_public_hostname` if public facing.

 Currenlty clustering is not taken into account for.
 This will be a `TODO` at a later date.